Skip to content

 Microsoft Azure Storage use case

-5. After the connection is successfully created, select the created connection as 'Connection' from the drop down menu in the properties window.
+5. After the connection is successfully created, select the created connection in Externals.
+In the dropdown menu, click CreateContainer.
+Microsoft Azure Storage use case

 6. Next, configure the following parameters in the properties window,